dieghernan/dieghernan.github.io/collections/_projects/corona-atlas.md

 Interactive map of the international COVID-19 risk areas as designated by the German authorities.

-The data is updated periodically from the website of the [Robert Koch Institute][rki].
+The data is updated periodically from the website of the [Robert Koch Institute](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html).

 Data scraping is performed on **Python** with [**scrapy**](https://scrapy.org/).